golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/service-example-4-custom-usage-counters.md

 - directory `ya-test-runtime-counters` (compare `runtime-path` in above file) where `ya-test-runtime-counters` binary along with Erigon binaries are placed.

-New runtime needs also to be enabled in `$HOME/.local/share/ya-provider/presets.json`.
-Preset object can be copied from other presets.
+The new runtime also needs  to be enabled in `$HOME/.local/share/ya-provider/presets.json`.
+The preset object can be copied from other presets.
 Please note that `exeunit-name` has to match to the `name` property of the plugin above:

 ```javascript
 {